-When Typically Offered: Summer

-BIOL 290 Internship

-Credits: 1-2

-This course is a cooperative education experience that provides students with work experience in the biotechnology industry.
-Mandatory P/NC grading.

-Prerequisite Required: BIOL& 211 plus completion of at least 10 additional credits toward the AAAS degree or Certificate of Proficiency in the Biotechnology Laboratory Assistant Program.

-Instructor permission required: Yes.

-When Typically Offered: Summer, Fall, Winter, Spring

-BIOL 292 Special Topics In Biology

-Credits: 2

-Classes focusing on specific issues and/or topics of interest in Riology

-BIOL 293 Molecular Biology Research

-Credits: 3

-Class focusing on the protocols involved in molecular biology research including: sample collection, genomic DNA isolation, PCR, and DNA sequence analysis.
+Grading Basis: Student option grading Course Typically Offered: Summer This course fulfills a distribution requirement for: Restricted Transfer BIOL 290 Internship Minimum Units: 1 Maximum Units: 2 This course is a cooperative education experience that provides students with work experience in the biotechnology industry.
+Open only to students currently in the Biotechnology program who have completed at least 10 additional credits toward the AAAS degree or Certificate of Completion.
+Prerequisite Required: BIOL& 211 with a 2.0 or better plus completion of at least 10 additional credits toward the AAAS degree or Certificate of Completion in the Biotechnology Lab Specialist Program.
+Grading Basis: Pass/Not Pass Course Typically Offered: Summer, Fall, Winter, Spring This course fulfills a distribution requirement for: Restricted Transfer BIOL 292 Special Topics in Biology Units: 2 Class focusing on the protocols involved in DNA barcoding including: sample collection, genomic DNA isolation, PCR, DNA sequence analysis etc. Prerequisite Required: BIOL 107, BIOL& 211 or CHEM xxx with a grade of 2.0 or higher Grading Basis: Graded This course fulfills a distribution requirement for: Restricted Transfer BIOL 293 Molecular Biology Research Units: 3 Class focusing on the protocols involved in molecular biology research including: sample collection, genomic DNA isolation, PCR, and DNA sequence analysis.
 Provides an opportunity for undergraduate lab research.
-Student option grading.

-Prerequisite Required: BIOL 107, or BIOL& 211, or CHEM& 121,

-with a 2.0 or higher, or instructor permission.

-When Typically Offered: Fall, Winter

-BIOL 297 Individual Project In Biology

-Credits: 1

-Individual project in a specific area of BIOL.
-Student option grading.

-Instructor permission required: Yes, based on evaluation of student's educational and work experience.

-When Typically Offered: Fall, Winter, Spring

-BIOL 298 Individual Project In Biology

-Credits: 2

-Individual project in a specific area of BIOL.
-Student option grading.

-Instructor permission required: Yes, based on evaluation of

-student's educational and work experience.
-When Typically Offered: Fall, Winter, Spring

-BIOL 299 Individual Project In Biology

-Credits: 3

-Individual project in a specific area of BIOL.
-Student option grading.

-Instructor permission required: Yes, based on evaluation of student's educational and work experience.

-BIOL& 170 Human Biology

-Credits: 5

-Introduction to the systems of the human body.
+Prerequisite Required: BIOL 107, or BIOL& 211, or CHEM& 121, with a grade of 2.0 or higher, or instructor permission.
+Grading Basis: Student option grading Course Typically Offered: Fall, Winter This course fulfills a distribution requirement for: Science Lab BIOL 297 Individual Project in Biology Units: 1 Individual project in a specific area of BIOL.
+By arrangement with instructor.
+Prerequisite Required: Instructor permission, based on evaluation of student's educational and work experience.
+Grading Basis: Student option grading Course Typically Offered: Fall, Winter, Spring This course fulfills a distribution requirement for: Elective BIOL 298 Individual Project in Biology Units: 2 Individual project in a specific area of BIOL.
+By arrangement with instructor.
+Prerequisite Required: Instructor permission, based on evaluation of student's educational and work experience.
+Grading Basis: Student option grading Course Typically Offered: Fall, Winter, Spring This course fulfills a distribution requirement for: Elective BIOL 299 Individual Project in Biology Units: 3 Individual project in a specific area of BIOL.
+By arrangement with instructor.
+Prerequisite Required: Instructor permission, based on evaluation of student's educational and work experience.
+Grading Basis: Student option grading This course fulfills a distribution requirement for: Elective BIOL& 170 Human Biology Units: 5 Introduction to the systems of the human body.
 Structures and functions of these systems will be stressed along with unifying principles such as nutrition, sex, genetics, environment, exercise and the aging process.
-Student option grading.

-When Typically Offered: Summer, Fall, Winter, Spring

-BIOL& 211 Majors Cellular: Biology

-Credits: 5

-Examines the cell as the basic unit of life.
+Grading Basis: Student option grading Course Typically Offered: Summer, Fall, Winter, Spring This course fulfills a distribution requirement for: Science Non-Lab BIOL& 211 Majors Cellular: Biology Units: 5 Examines the cell as the basic unit of life.
 Topics covered include: the function of cell organelles, metabolic processes, cell division signaling, the genetics of individuals and populations.
 For life science majors and allied health students.
-Student option grading.

-Prerequisite Recommended: ENGL& 101 recommended.
+Laboratory class.
 Prerequisite Required: CHEM& 121 with 2.0 or better.
-When Typically Offered: Summer, Fall, Winter, Spring

-BIOL& 212 Majors Animal: Biology

-Credits: 5

-A survey of animals involving a study of the identification structure and function.
-Evolution, embryology, and ecology of the kingdom is included.
-The emphasis is on phylogenetic relationships among animals and the ecological relationships within the kingdom.
-Student option grading.

-Prerequisite Required: BIOL& 211 with 2.0 or better.

-When Typically Offered: Winter, Spring

-BIOL& 213 Majors Plant: Biology

-Credits: 5

-Survey of major taxonomic groups Fungi, Protista and Plantae.
-Study of morphology, physiology and reproductive patterns and evolutionary relationships.
-Origins of life, development of ecosystems, succession and features of the major terrestrial biomes.
-Student option grading.

-Prerequisite Required: BIOL& 211 with a 2.0 or higher, or

-permission.
+ENGL& 101 recommended.